Inez-y/2800-2024410-DTC08/README.md

 ## Product Guide

-- **Sign Up and Log In**: Create an account and log in to access your personalized dashboard.
+- **Sign Up and Log In**: Create an account and log in to access ReciPT.
-- **Chat with Our Bot**: Get instant help, recipe suggestions, and cooking tips by chatting with our bot.
+- **Chat with ReciPT**: Get instant help, recipe suggestions, and cooking tips by chatting with ReciPT.
 - **Save recipes you like**: Save recipes and refer back to them later by clicking on the star at the top right hand corner of a recipe
 - **Saved**: Check out and manage your saved recipes and ingredients.
 - **Add Ingredients with Camera**: Quickly add ingredients to your inventory by using the camera function to upload photos.